DylanAhTeck/ImHungry/310-Documentation/Sprint2/planning-doc.md

   - Andy Yalung
   - Wayne Yu
 - Absent: Dylan Ah Teck, Chris Lam
-- SHA containing Sprint 2 Backlog:
+- Link containing Sprint 2 Backlog:

 ## Why did we chose the subset of the product backlog to work on?